shubhamb0002/find-close-meteorites/README.md

 # find-meteorites
-A project that uses NASA data and python to find the nearest meteorites
+A project that uses NASA data and python to find the nearest meteorites landing sites